Nour-Sadek/Minesweeper/README.md

 Download the minesweeper repository to your machine.
 Create a new project in IntelliJ IDEA, then move the downloaded minesweeper repository to the src folder, then run the minesweeper.TwoDArrayImplementation java class.
+The minesweeper.Main java class won't run the program as it is incomplete, however its presence is needed as final variables are defined in it.